JimLynx/CI-MS1-Explore-Ireland/README.md

 ### Overview

 During the Covid-19 crisis, people have been forced into isolation for many months.
-With the lockdown measures  now relaxing, it is as important as ever for us to get out of the house and allow natural socialising to resume in a responsible manner.
+With the lock-down measures  now relaxing, it is as important as ever for us to get out of the house and allow natural socialising to resume in a responsible manner.

 ---